-- 3.4 Editor-in-Chief Nomination Criteria. (approved 20 October 2022) An Editor-in-Chief candidate must have served as an Associate Editor, Senior Area Editor, Deputy Editor-in-Chief, Special Issue Editor, or in a management capacity for an archival journal published by IEEE.
-Preference shall be given to candidates who have served as Associate Editors of one or more Signal Processing Society archival publication. - 3.5 Fellow Evaluation Committee Criteria. (approved 26 September 2019) All Fellow Evaluation Committee members must be an active IEEE Fellow, an active member of the Society in good standing and cannot be a member of the IEEE Fellow Committee or the IEEE Board of Directors. - 3.6.
-Awards Board Chair Criteria. (amended 6 December 2021) The Awards Board Chair must be an IEEE Fellow, must have received one or more major Society awards, which excludes the paper awards, and must remain throughout the term of service, a member in good standing of IEEE and of the IEEE Signal Processing Society.
+3.4 Editor-in-Chief Nomination Criteria. (approved 20 October 2022)

+An Editor-in-Chief candidate must have served as an Associate Editor, Senior Area Editor, Deputy Editor-in-Chief, Special Issue Editor, or in a management capacity for an archival journal published by IEEE.
+Preference shall be given to candidates who have served as Associate Editors of one or more Signal Processing Society archival publication.

+- 3.5 Fellow Evaluation Committee Criteria. (approved 26 September 2019)

+All Fellow Evaluation Committee members must be an active IEEE Fellow, an active member of the Society in good standing and cannot be a member of the IEEE Fellow Committee or the IEEE Board of Directors. - 3.6.
+Awards Board Chair Criteria. (amended 12 April 2025)

+The Awards Board Chair must hold a minimum IEEE member grade of Senior Member, must have received one or more major Society awards, which excludes the paper awards, and must remain throughout the term of service, a member in good standing of IEEE and of the IEEE Signal Processing Society.
 The profile of the Awards Board Chair should bring positive attention to the awards program. - 3.7.
-Awards Board Members-at-Large Criteria. (approved 6 December 2021) The Awards Board Members-at-Large must be an IEEE Fellow or a Fellow of some other scientific organization and must remain throughout the term of service, a member in good standing of IEEE and of the IEEE Signal Processing Society.
+Awards Board Members-at-Large Criteria. (amended 12 April 2025)

+The Awards Board Members-at-Large must hold a minimum IEEE member grade of Senior Member or hold a minimum grade of Senior Member of some other scientific organization and must remain throughout the term of service, a member in good standing of IEEE and of the IEEE Signal Processing Society.
 Preferred candidates should have received an award recognition, regardless of the IEEE society or type (major award, paper award, etc).
-Non-IEEE award may also be considered.
+Non-IEEE award may also be considered. - 3.8.

-- 3.8.
 Nominations and Elections Committee Member Criteria. (amended 31 October 2024) Nominations and Elections Committee members must be active in Society activities as evidenced by participating in conference/workshop organization, serving on one of the Society's Boards, Standing Committees, Technical Committees, its journal's Editorial Boards, Chapters, etc. and must remain throughout the term of service, members in good standing of IEEE and of the IEEE Signal Processing Society.
 IEEE Member grade and higher will be considered for this position. - 3.9.
-Resource Center Chief Editor Nomination Criteria. (approved 6 December 2013) Nominations for the Chief Editor shall be restricted to members in good standing in the IEEE and the Society.
+Resource Center Chief Editor Nomination Criteria. (approved 6 December 2013)

+Nominations for the Chief Editor shall be restricted to members in good standing in the IEEE and the Society.
 Preference should be given, where possible, to individuals who have experience with society publications, such as former associate editors of IEEE publications and/or past members of the Publications Board. - 3.10.
-SigPort Chief Editor Nomination Criteria. (approved 6 December 2013) Nominations for the Chief Editor shall be restricted to members in good standing in the IEEE and the Society.
+SigPort Chief Editor Nomination Criteria. (approved 6 December 2013)

+Nominations for the Chief Editor shall be restricted to members in good standing in the IEEE and the Society.
 Preference should be given to individuals who have experience with both web-based platforms and have IEEE publications experience. - 3.11.
-Nominations and Elections Selection Procedures. (amended 31 October 2024) All candidate slate selections under its purview of the Nominations and Elections shall use the following procedures: - 1.
-The entire candidate selection process shall be confidential and conducted in Executive Session. - 2.
+Nominations and Elections Selection Procedures. (amended 31 October 2024) All candidate slate selections under its purview of the Nominations and Elections shall use the following procedures:

+- 1. The entire candidate selection process shall be confidential and conducted in Executive Session. - 2.
 The Nominations and Elections Committee must ensure that all candidates meet all requirements and prerequisites of the position and have submitted the required documentation.
 They shall also ensure each candidate's willingness to serve if elected.